-Idael Cárdenas is a designer and writer whose work frequently deals with both the art of making and socially responsible architecture—often tackling the two through narrative.
-Originally from Cuba, his research interests lie in the ramifications of the sugar industry on the Island, investigating how in more ways than one, our personal geographies are inherently linked to the legacies of colonial-economic processes.
-In his professional career, Idael has worked on a range of projects; from high-end residential to historic-adaptive reuse.
+Idael Cárdenas is a designer and writer whose work frequently engages both the art of making and socially responsible architecture—often weaving the two through narrative.
+Originally from Cuba, his research explores the ramifications of the sugar industry on the Island, investigating how, in more ways than one, our personal geographies are inherently linked to the legacies of colonial-economic processes.
+Professionally, Idael has contributed to a range of projects centered on adaptive reuse and historic preservation, spanning institutional and civic spaces.
+He currently practices at Finegold Alexander Architects and serves on the Board of Young Advisors to the Boston Preservation Alliance.

-Idael received his Bachelor of Design, summa cum laude, at the University of Florida and his Master of Architecture with Distinction at Harvard University’s Graduate School of Design.
+Idael earned his Bachelor of Design, summa cum laude, from the University of Florida and his Master of Architecture with Distinction from Harvard University’s Graduate School of Design.

 National Organization of Minority Architects (NOMA)